DR-Antirrhinum/phylogenetic-forests/README.md

 ## Generate whole genome Maximum Likelihood tree from SYNC files

 First, run treeXY with _--write-sync_ enabled to generate treeXY_filtered SYNC files.
 Next, generate consensus FASTA files for each SYNC file using _consensus_from_sync.py_.
+Each consensus FASTA file will contain one sequence for each taxon in the SYNC file.

-Then, run the commands from _process.sh_ to generate a whole genome multi FASTA file for all taxa.
-This FASTA file can then serve as the input for your phylogenetic software of choice, such as RAxML-NG (Kozlov _et al._, 2019):
+To merge results from different chromosomes, and generate a whole genome consensus FASTA file, you can use _paste_ from the command line.
+It's also useful to use _fold_ to spread the merged FASTA sequence across multiple rows, and _sed -i_ to edit labels.
+The resultant whole genome FASTA file can then serve as the input for your phylogenetic software of choice, such as RAxML-NG (Kozlov _et al._, 2019):

     raxml-ng --all --msa WG_treeXY_filtered.fa --model GTR+G --tree pars{10} --bs-trees 100